-Response: On days when childcare arrangements are interrupted by issues such as a closed daycare facility or a sick child, require that the employee take a sick day, vacation day or PTO time to parent.
-Allow employees to use time in half day increments, so the employee is not penalized when the childcare is a shared responsibility.
-It is unfair to an employer that an employee care for children while he or she is working.
+On days when childcare arrangements are interrupted by issues such as a closed daycare facility or a sick child, require that the employee take a sick day, vacation day or PTO time to parent.
+Allow employees to use time in half-day increments, so the employee is not penalized when the childcare is a shared responsibility.
+It is unfair to an employer that an employee can care for children while he or she is working.

 Question: How should telecommuting employees handle childcare arrangements?

 Researching life and family-friendly flexible scheduling presented several controversial viewpoints.
 On the one hand, several organizations allowed employees to work at home so they could spend more time with their children.